Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the multiplication table using function
 - program to find the factorial of a number
 - program to count the vowels in a string

+## Completed Day_40)
+- Practice set 40 ✅

+## Programs
+- program to count the digits
+- prgram to find the largest of three numbers
+- program to count the upper characters